-As of 1933, with Prohibition coming to an end, Page and Scherer, Eddie Nealis, Nola Hahn, and other partners were invested in land-based casinos, most notably the Clover Club on Sunset Blvd. in Hollywood and the Airport Gardens in Glendale (later renamed the Continental Club), the latter managed by Tommy Jacobs.
+As of 1933, with Prohibition coming to an end, Page, McAfee and Scherer, partner with another henchman of the bootleg war days, Eddie Nealis, newcomer Nola Hahn, and other partners were invested in land-based casinos, most notably the Clover Club on Sunset Blvd. in Hollywood and the Airport Gardens in Glendale (later renamed the Continental Club), the latter managed by Tommy Jacobs.

 In January 1935, Page, Hahn and three others were subpoenaed by the county grand jury investigation into whether city and county officials were being “paid off” by gamblers.
 Nothing came of it.